ivoa/vo-dml/tools/ReadMe.md

 previous ant-based build, but to use gradle conventions to make the configuration easier, as well as take advantage of the dependency management features and maven repositories.

-Note that it is not necessary to check-out this vodml repository, but use the feature that gradle can automatically download dependencies.
+Note that it is not necessary to check-out this vodml repository as the plugin will be downloaded automatically from the gradle repository.
 So, in general, a new data model should be started in its own git repository and configured as below.